stafan26/integer-MPA-coprocessor/README.md

     * or_gen - this code generates or structure
     * wrapper_gen - this code generates vhdl wrapper

+After compilation, one can check program arguments executing it without any argument.

 ## Authors
 The project is developed by
 - Kamil Rudnicki - VHDL codes, firmware development